DreamCatalyst: Fast and High-Quality 3D Editing via Controlling Editability and Identity Preservation: Experiments

 \subsection{Quantitative Evaluation}

-We evaluate DreamCatalyst and baseline methods using CLIP directional similarity~\citep{patashnik2021styleclip}, CLIP image similarity, and aesthetic score~\citep{schuhmann2022laion_aesthetics_score}.
-CLIP directional similarity measures image-text alignment, CLIP image similarity assesses the level of identity preservation, and aesthetic score indicates the editing quality.
-As shown in Tab.~\ref{tab:quantitative_result} and Fig.~\ref{fig:quantitative_graph}, DreamCatalyst achieves the highest scores across all metrics.
+We evaluate DreamCatalyst and baseline methods using three key metrics: CLIP directional similarity~\citep{patashnik2021styleclip}, CLIP image similarity, and aesthetic score~\citep{schuhmann2022laion_aesthetics_score}.
+CLIP directional similarity measures image-text alignment, CLIP image similarity assesses identity preservation, and the aesthetic score reflects the visual quality of the edits.
+As shown in Tab.~\ref{tab:quantitative_result} and Fig.~\ref{fig:quantitative_graph}, DreamCatalyst achieves the highest scores across all metrics on NeRF editing.
+This is particularly notable, as other baseline methods, such as PDS, tend to excel in one area---such as high CLIP directional similarity or aesthetic score---but struggle in others, particularly in maintaining identity preservation.
+DreamCatalyst, however, strikes a balance across all three metrics, generating edits that are both photorealistic and faithful to the source scene.

 Additionally, we measure the editing time for each method.
-For a fair comparison, we set the resolution of all methods to be the same.
-DreamCatalyst with a fast mode is approximately 23 times faster than PDS, the state-of-the-art SDS-based editing approach, and the high-quality mode is about eight times faster than PDS.
-Despite IN2N performing edits in 2D space, which requires less time than direct 3D editing methods, DreamCatalyst is 1.85x faster than IN2N, even with the high-quality mode.
+For a fair comparison, all methods are evaluated at the same resolution.
+DreamCatalyst with a fast mode is approximately 23 times faster than PDS, and the high-quality mode is about eight times faster than PDS.
+Despite IN2N performing edits in 2D space, which requires less time than direct 3D editing methods, DreamCatalyst is still $1.85\times$ faster than IN2N, even in the high-quality mode.
+Moreover, as shown in Tab.~\ref{tab:quantitative_result}, the results from our method using $\Psi^{*}_{2}$ and $\Psi^{*}_{3}$ consistently outperform the baselines across all metrics.

+In the 3DGS setting, we first compare DreamCatalyst with baseline model-agnostic editing method, which are distinct from 3DGS-specific approaches.
+Further details of model-agnostic and model-specific methods are in Appendix~\ref{3dgs_implementation}.
+As demonstrated in Tab.~\ref{tab:quantitative_result_gs}, DreamCatalyst achieves the highest scores across most metrics on 3DGS editing.
+This indicates that our approach is an effective model-agnostic editing method applicable to both NeRF and 3DGS scenes.
+Additionally, integrating DreamCatalyst with GaussianEditor (GE) yields state-of-the-art results, demonstrating that DreamCatalyst enhances the performance of 3DGS-specific methods.
+Furthermore, the fast mode of GE with DreamCatlayst not only outperforms the baselines but also achieves a training speedup of $1.25\times$ compared to the vanilla GE.
+We emphasize that as better 3DGS baseline architectures using score distillation emerge, our approach can be applied to further improve their performance.